vpelss/imok/README.md

 It also comes with a simple PERL Module, AuthorizeMe, that takes care of the account registration, password managemet, tokens, etc.
 It also has methods you can use to easily save and retrieve database information (hash, array or scalars) in a text flat file format.

+Possible to do list:
+-alert to text
+-alert to social media